Pi-hils/Learning_Journey/Week_5/README.md

 # Week 5

+---
 _My weekly journal to track my learning and development during my time at Makers Academy_
----

 Kickoff of the week

+Week 5 will start learning about <u>JavaScript</u> using our knowledge from ruby to research topics and concepts essential in both languages, e.g Strings, Arrays, etc.
 ---

 # Week 5 Goals